Characters from the tv series Dark Matter (2015).

 - Big Sister Instinct: Hurting Five is a bad idea unless you want to be suddenly intimate with the floor.

 - Being Tortured Makes You Evil: The moment she achieves sentience she is experimented on by her creators.
-Basically brutally tortured in order to fine-tune her nanites even before taught how to speak or think.
-Let's just say that left an impression on her and basically lead to her viewing humanity as either threats or acceptable targets.
+Basically, brutally tortured in order to fine-tune her nanites even before taught how to speak or think.
+Let's just say that left an impression on her and basically led to Portia viewing humans as generally either threats or acceptable targets.

 - Brought Down to Normal: Within proximity of a nanite dampening field, she's practically harmless.